autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 Returns the name of the Newton stake token as a human-readable string.
 Set as contract metadata to the value of `Newton`.

-Using `autcli` you can return the name for an ERC20 token contract account, e.g. a Liquid Newton contract.
+Using `aut` you can return the name for an ERC20 token contract account, e.g. a Liquid Newton contract.

 ### Parameters